TileDB-Inc/TileDB-Cloud-R/docs/ArrayApi.md

 var.namespace <- 'namespace_example' # character | namespace array is in (an organization name or user's username)
 var.array <- 'array_example' # character | name/uri of array that is url-encoded
 var.length <- 56 # integer | (optional) limit character length of returned values
+var.end.timestamp <- 56 # integer | Milliseconds since Unix epoch, metadata will use open_at functionality to open array at the specific timestamp

 api.instance <- ArrayApi$new()
 # Configure API key authorization: ApiKeyAuth